payu-india/CMS-Chatbot/docs/Loyalty Edge/loyalty-edge-introduction.md

 You have to implement loyalty for your business:

-• High Returns\
-• Retention Value
-• Revenue Growth
+* Increase Retention Rates
-• Lower Acquisition Costs
+* Lower Acquisition Costs
+* Revenue Growth

 ## PayU  Loyalty Rewards